avalonmediasystem/react-iiif-media-player/README.md

 [![npm package][npm-badge]][npm]
 [![Coveralls][coveralls-badge]][coveralls]

-Note: This is in active develop mode and not ready for production.
+Note: This is a work in progress...

 ### Instructions
 Import the root component from `react-iiif-media-player`, and place somewhere in your React application.
 The imported component will look for a `div` with the following attributes on which to mount itself to, rendering a MediaelementJS player (http://www.mediaelementjs.com/) and any defined IIIF `structures []` navigation links found in the IIIF manifest.